arpitamangal/web-scraping/Ebay/README.md

 Identify gift cards face value from Title using Regex

-Compare the price + shipping and face value to get the fraction
+Compare face value with price + shipping to get the fraction